Resistance: The Root of all Problems

-In order to fix resistance in your horse, you must become a detective, in order to discover the cause of the problem.
+In order to fix resistance issues in your horse, you must become a detective, in order to discover the cause of the problem.

 When a rider complains that his or her horse is resistant, it generally means the horse “refuses” to perform in a certain way.
 The horse may be called “stubborn” or “bullheaded.”
 Equine behaviour scientists will tell you that horses do not, in fact, possess the cognitive ability to be stubborn, and instead of labelling the horse as such, it is the rider’s responsibility to uncover the root of the resistance.

 “Unfortunately, resistance is often put down to “attitude” and the horse is called things like lazy, uncooperative or spooky because of the “bad” behaviour.
 In reality, unwanted behaviours and training difficulties are generally caused, initially, by some level of physical, mental or emotional tension,” said Anne Gage, partnership trainer, coach and owner of Confident Horsemanship.

 “Tension affects how well your horse performs, moves, thinks and feels, as well as his ability to learn and adapt to new and unfamiliar situations,” Anne explained.

 Anne said, in her experience, resistance tends to be revealed in two ways:

 • Avoidance behaviours: Moving away from being touched, groomed, saddled or caught.
 Refusal to open mouth for bridling.
 Not moving forward when led or ridden.

 • Explosive behaviours: Bucking, rearing, bolting, striking, biting, kicking, spinning.